saheerb/ci-test/docs/index.md

 ## How to Contribute Code
 The Trusted Firmware core projects, TF-M and TF-A, are both open source projects and both share the same way to accept user contributions.
 Code changes, commonly known as patches or patchsets, are git-tracked so once the corresponding project is cloned, all content (history of previous patches which now are commits) is available at the user's machine.

-TF projects use Gerrit [https://review.trustedfirmware.org/](https://review.trustedfirmware.org/) as a centralized system to push, update, review and review patches.
+TF projects use Gerrit [https://review.trustedfirmware.org/](https://review.trustedfirmware.org/) as a centralized system to push, update and review patches.
 Contributors must push their patches to gerrit, so CI and reviewers can see the proposed change.
 One can see the open ones at https://review.trustedfirmware.org/q/status:open.

 ![alt text](images/gerrit.png "Gerrit view")

-Once a patch is approved, one of the core maintainers merges it to the main branch (master) through Gerrit.
+Once a patch is approved, one of the core maintainers merges it into the repository through Gerrit.
 The same cycle is repeated for every patch, where a patch series may be merged in one step.

-Mailing lists  https://lists.trustedfirmware.org/mailman/listinfo/tf-a https://lists.trustedfirmware.org/mailman/listinfo/tf-m are used to communicate latest news and also it is the main channel for users to post questions or issues, so it is a good idea to subscribe to these.
+Mailing lists ([TF-A](https://lists.trustedfirmware.org/mailman3/lists/tf-a.lists.trustedfirmware.org/), [TF-M](https://lists.trustedfirmware.org/mailman3/lists/tf-m.lists.trustedfirmware.org/)) are used to communicate latest news and also it is the main channel for users to post questions or issues, so it is a good idea to subscribe to these.
 Note, the mailing lists are not intended for patch reviews, so patches should go into Gerrit and news/questions/issues through the mailing lists.

 ### Gerrit Setup

-Once the project is cloned, there are some two extra steps to setup gerrit properly: 1. setting up the gerrit remote repository and 2.
-Git-review package installation
+Once the project is cloned, there are some two extra steps to setup gerrit properly:

+1. Setting up the gerrit remote repository
+2. Git-review package installation

-For example, under the TF-A project, use the following command  to add the remote
+For example, under the TF-A project, use the following command  to add the remote:

 ```
 $ git remote add gerrit ssh://<gerrit user>@review.trustedfirmware.org:29418/TF-A/trusted-firmware-a
 ```

-For TF-M, the same command applies except that remote’s url is a bit different
+For TF-M, the same command applies except that the remote's url is a bit different:

 ```
 $ git remote add gerrit ssh://<gerrit user>@review.trustedfirmware.org:29418/TF-M/trusted-firmware-m
 ```

 As a safety check, run the command git remote -v and make sure gerrit remote is present.

 The next step is to install the git-review package in your corresponding Linux distribution.
-For example, on Ubuntu this would be
+For example, on Ubuntu this would be:

 ```
 $ sudo apt install git-review